gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

   https://en.wikipedia.org/wiki/Side_effect_(computer_science)
 - I know from my own experience come up with good code examples is hard!

+The code example often are very verbose and don't hold on what the book is telling you.
+The examples show sometimes the opposite!

+- same is true for command query separation, he explain it but completely disregards in many code examples

+#### culmination is the prime generator

+side-effect definition

 > a function is said to have a side effect if it modifies some state variable
 > outside its local environment.

 > Example side effects include modifying a non-local variable, modifying a
 > static local variable, modifying a mutable argument passed by reference,
 > performing I/O or calling other functions with side-effects.

-- same is true for command query separation, he explain it but completely disregards in many code examples

-clean code primary generator?!?

 https://gist.github.com/gerlacdt/41cf41c1f32093ca2866d35dffc88481